AyraHikari/AyraDualApps/README.md

 # Ayra's Dual Apps
-Based on adbGUI as adb backend threading
+Based on adbGUI as adb backend threading, and Hikari Toolkit as GUI

 ## Features
 - Install any apk